wazuh/wazuh-documentation/source/amazon/installation.rst

 IAM roles on EC2 instances
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are running on Amazon EC2 and no credentials have been found by any of the providers above, ``boto3`` will try to load credentials from the instance metadata service.
-In order to take advantage of this feature, you must have specified an IAM role to use when you launched your EC2 instance.
-More information about this can be founded into `AWS documentation <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html>`_.
+You can configure an EC2 instance for giving a role and no authentication parameters are needed into `ossec.conf`.
+We recommend use this type of configuration.
+More information about IAM roles on EC2 instances can be founded into `AWS documentation <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html>`_.

-For this type of configuration, you do not need to include any parameter of authentication in ``ossec.conf`` file.
 An example for this configuration is the next:

 .. code-block:: xml